callahantiff/PheKnowLator/README.rst

 This program requires Python version 3.6.

-To install the library from PyPy, run:
+To install the library from PyPI, run:

 .. code:: shell